cofacts/rumors-api/README.md

 This will:

 * rumors-api server on `http://localhost:5000`.
 It will be re-started when you update anyfile.
+* rumors-admin-api server on `http://localhost:5500`.
+It will be re-started when you update anyfile.
 * rumors-site on `http://localhost:3000`.
 You can populate session cookie by "logging-in" using the site (when credentials are in-place in `.env`).
   However, it cannot do server-side rendering properly because rumors-site container cannot access